 The Transportation Advisory Board serves as a liaison between the residents of Madison County and county government concerning transportation issues as well as numerous other duties as an advisory body for the Madison County Transportation Authority.

-The Transportation Advisory Board meets on the 2nd Thursday of January, April, July, and October at 10:00 a.m. at the Transportation Building on Long Branch Road.
+The Transportation Advisory Board meets quarterly on the 3rd Thursday of March, June, September, and December, at 3 pm at the Transportation Building at 387 Long Branch Road.
+The TAB meetings are open to the public.

 Watershed Review Board